vefunder/protocol-research-review/articles/Phuture - USV/Asset Risk Assessment - USV.md

 - USV has a centralization vector with its ownership authority.
 Both Phuture and Notional are governed by team-controlled multi-sigs, and in both cases there is a high degree of control afforded to them.

-- Healthy incentives flowing towards liquidity providers and the borrowers at Notional would ensures lenders get a stable yield.
-Following the incentives and change in governance parameters associated with LPs and Borrowers can help a user mitigate the risk associated with opportunity cost.
+- Adequate incentives flowing towards Notional liquidity providers and borrowers are essential to support stable, reliable yield for lenders.
+Following the incentives and change in governance parameters can help a user assess the opportunity cost of their position.

-- The Notional platform has been audited, has an active Bug Bounty ($1,000,000) with immunefi and is certified by industry leaders including Certora, ABDK, Code Arena & OpenZeppelin.
+- Notional has been audited, has an active Bug Bounty ($1,000,000) with immunefi and is certified by industry leaders including Certora, ABDK, Code Arena & OpenZeppelin.
 Notional Finance has an on-chain reserve fund that can be utilized to help cover any losses and reduce insolvency risk.

 - Given the current successful vote in favor of allocating a CRV gauge for USV-FraxBP, it is in the community's interest to monitor the performance of the pool for evidence of organic adoption.
 In the event that the pool fails to generate adequate volume, it may be appropriate to reevaluate the gauge.